zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 The checkpoint submission is done by one of the validators approximately every 34 minutes.
 This time is approximate and may vary based on validator consensus on the Polygon Heimdall layer.
 This may also vary based on Ethereum Network.
 Higher congestion in the network may result in delayed checkpoints.

-You can track checkpoints on the staking contract here: https://etherscan.io/address/0x86e4dc95c7fbdbf52e33d563bbdb00823894c287
+You can track checkpoints on the staking contract [here](https://etherscan.io/address/0x86e4dc95c7fbdbf52e33d563bbdb00823894c287)

 ### Why does reward keep getting decreased every checkpoint?